31 Must-Have Mock Cherry Trees You’ll Love

 A single blossom, deep pink colored, clustered flower cherry tree, popularly associated with the Japanese Cherry Blossom.
 This Ornamental Cherry tree is native to both Japan and Korea.

 Its height gives the North Japanese Hill Cherry tree or Sargent Cherry tree an edge over other cherry blossom trees.
-Most other flowering cherry trees grow up to maximum heights of 40 feet.
-This ornamental cherry tree however, can easily grow up to a height of 60 feet in the wild.
+Most other flowering cherry trees grow up to a maximum height of 40 feet.

 6. Fugenzo or Shirofugen Cherry Tree